Search

 Greens

-Use the Green pins to crop out the unnecessary parts of the video input.
-The Green pins use meters for measuring, just like the Wall pins.
+Use the Green parameters to crop out the unnecessary parts of the video input.
+The Green parameters use meters for measuring, just like the Wall parameters.

 Here is our result after setting up the Greens: